-The Knapp Medical Center Auxiliary is an active and committed group of men and women working together to serve the hospital by creating volunteer opportunities, representing and promoting the hospital in the community, and raising funds for patient care equipment and health career scholarships.
+The Knapp Auxilary is an active and committed group of men and women working together to serve the hospital by creating volunteer opportunities, representing and promoting the hospital in the community, and raising funds for patient care equipment and health career scholarships.

 Serving Our Community

 The Knapp Auxiliary has been serving the hospital for more than 50 years.

 - The Auxiliary was formed in 1960, two years before the hospital opened its doors.

 - Members raised money to build the hospital and promoted it in the community.

 - When the hospital opened in 1962, Auxilians were the first to volunteer.

 - Since its founding, the Knapp Auxiliary has donated more than $1,000,000 to fund hospital equipment and services and provide health career scholarships for deserving students.